Zoom at WSE

 JH has signed an agreement with Zoom to give us the tools for a reduced cost.
 “Reduced cost” isn’t free, so while we want to make it as easy as possible for people to get comfortable with the tool and want people who need Zoom to use it, it wouldn’t be prudent to automatically give everyone a paid account forever.
 Here’s how it works.

 • Paid accounts can have meetings up to 24 hours long with 300 participants.
-The dean’s office is paying the bill.
+The school is paying the bill.

 • If you already have a Zoom account (personal or other) but want a WSE account, you need to 1) log out of Zoom in whatever other account you have, and 2) go to WSE.zoom.us and make a new account.
 We can’t “see” accounts made in other instances, so we can’t upgrade them to Licensed Pro features.

-• Periodically (right now, we think every four months) we’ll look for paid accounts that aren’t getting used and will downgrade them back to free accounts.
+• Periodically (a few times a year) we’ll look for paid accounts that aren’t getting used and will downgrade them back to free accounts.
 They’re eligible to get re-elevated to paid, of course, but we want to have some cost control for people who think they’ll use Zoom but then really don’t need it.
 All it should take to re-elevate an account to Licensed Pro is to log in again to the Zoom website, but if you have a question send us an email.

 • Participants in meetings don’t need accounts — the level of meeting (free vs. paid) is determined by the person who schedules the meeting.